Unlock Your Phone Automatically with Smart Lock

 Android can get viruses, but we think getting a virus on your device is actually far more difficult than anti-virus makers would have you believe.
 In years of owning multiple Android devices, and installing many different applications from the Play Store, we still have yet to contract a virus.
 And anyone who tells you need virus protection is likely trying to sell you AV software, or doesn’t know what they’re talking about.
 (Even if you did get a virus, there’s not much Android antivirus apps can do to help.)

 Still, here are a few tips we can pass along to better guide your judgment:

 - Only install well-known apps from the Play Store.

 - Avoid seemingly nonsensical, one-dimensional apps.

-- Make sure you check for iffy permissions (see Lesson 2 for more on permissions).
+- Make sure you check for permissions that don’t seem right (see Lesson 2 for more on permissions).

-Honestly, viruses aren’t what you need to worry about.
-You’re more liable to be at risk to apps that spy on you, but if you do your research and you pay attention to permissions then we feel that’s the best way to avoid most malware.
+At the end of the day, viruses aren’t what you need to worry about.
+You’re more liable to be at risk from apps that spy on you, but if you do your research and you pay attention to permissions then we feel that’s the best way to avoid most malware.
 When it comes down to it, old fashioned good sense will usually keep you out of trouble.